Contributing

 • Try to limit each commit to a single conceptual change.

-• Add a signed-off-by line to your commits according to the Developer’s Certificate of Origin (see below).
+• Add a signed-off-by line to your commits according to the Developer’s Certificate of Origin.

 • Check that the tests still work before submitting the pull request.
 Also check the CI’s feedback on the pull request after submission.